OgeneDigital/training-notes/2018-01-10/readme.md

 `.webm` is a neat new format (along with `.webp`) for tiny movies and images on the web.
 There are some online converters along with 'Handbrake' that'll convert from `.mp4` to `.webm`.
 Using the `<source>` tag with `.webm` allows users with new browsers to save bandwidth.

+## Object-fit

+`Object-fit` is like `background-size` for video/images.
+Most of the time, the aspect-ratio preservation on video/images is really useful.
+Occassionaly though, it's useful to set a fixed height and width.
+This leads to the media being stretched.
+This is where `object-fit` comes in.

+`object-fit: cover` sets the media to fill the longest edge.

+`object-fit: contain` sets the media to fill the shortest edge.

+There is also a `background-position` counterpart in `object-position`.

 ## Task - Video player

 We're going to make a basic video player with custom controls for play/pause, fullscreen and mute.
 You can't style the native video controls so this is a solution to a design problem.